Kremlin critic Navalny convicted of extremism and sentenced to 19 years in prison | Politics

 Kremlin critic Navalny convicted of extremism and sentenced to 19 years in prison

-A Russian court convicted imprisoned opposition leader Alexei Navalny of extremism changes and sentenced him to 19 years in prison on Friday.Navalny is already serving a nine-year term on a variety of charges that he says were politically motivated.The new charges against the politician relate to the activities of Navalnys anti-corruption foundation and statements by his top associates.In 2021, Russian authorities outlawed the foundation and the vast network of Navalnys offices in Russian regions, calling them extremist organisations and exposing anyone involved to possible prosecution.
+A Russian court convicted imprisoned opposition leader Alexei Navalny on charges of extremism and sentenced him to 19 years in prison Friday, his spokesperson and Russian news agencies reported.

-A Russian court convicted imprisoned opposition leader Alexei Navalny of extremism changes and sentenced him to 19 years in prison on Friday.

-The new charges against the politician relate to the activities of Navalny's anti-corruption foundation and statements by his top associates.

-In 2021, Russian authorities outlawed the foundation and the vast network of Navalny's offices in Russian regions, calling them extremist organisations and exposing anyone involved to possible prosecution.
-Navalny's allies say the charges retroactively criminalise all the foundation's activities since its creation in 2011.
+The new charges related to the activities of Navalny's anti-corruption foundation and statements by his top associates.
+It was his fifth criminal conviction and the third and longest prison term handed to him, all of which his supporters see as a deliberate Kremlin strategy to silence its most ardent opponent.
+It wasn't immediately clear whether he would serve this new term concurrently with his current sentence on charges of fraud and contempt of court.
+The prosecution had demanded a 20-year prison sentence, and Navalny said beforehand that he expected to receive a lengthy term.
+Navalny was also sentenced in 2021 to two and a half years in prison for a parole violation.
+The extremism trial took place behind closed doors in the penal colony east of Moscow where he is imprisoned.
+Navalny appeared in the courtroom wearing prison garb and looking gaunt, but with a defiant smile on his face.
+As the judge read out the verdict, the politician stood alongside his lawyers and his co-defendant with his arms crossed, listening with a serious expression on his face.
+It took the judge less than 10 minutes to announce the verdict and the sentence — something that in Russia usually takes hours and even days.
+The hearing was broadcast to reporters in a separate room, but the judge's speech was barely audible.
+Navalny's spokesperson, Kira Yarmysh, confirmed the verdict on social media, and Russian state news agencies RIA Novosti and Tass ran direct quotes from the verdict.

-Navalny, 47, is President Vladimir Putin's fiercest foe and has exposed official corruption and organised major anti-Kremlin protests.
-He was arrested in January 2021 upon returning to Moscow after recuperating in Germany from nerve agent poisoning.
-He blamed that poisoning on the Kremlin, which denied involvement.
+The 47-year-old Navalny is President Vladimir Putin's fiercest foe and has exposed official corruption and organized major anti-Kremlin protests.
+He was arrested in January 2021 upon returning to Moscow after recuperating in Germany from nerve agent poisoning that he blamed on the Kremlin.

-The authorities previously sentenced him to 2 1/2 years in prison for parole violations and then to another nine years on charges of fraud and contempt of court.
-It wasn't immediately clear if he will serve the new sentence concurrently with those.
+Navalny's allies said the extremism charges retroactively criminalized all of the anti-corruption foundation's activities since its creation in 2011.
+In 2021, Russian authorities outlawed the foundation and the vast network of Navalny's offices in Russian regions as extremist organizations, exposing anyone involved to possible prosecution.

+One of Navalny's associates, Daniel Kholodny, stood trial alongside him after being relocated from a different prison.
+It wasn't immediately clear what sentence was handed to Kholodny.
+Navalny rejected all the charges against him as politically motivated and accused the Kremlin of seeking to keep him behind bars for life.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)